 You are here

-We are now preparing our annual hate crime reporting and encourage civil society to submit information
+We are now preparing our annual hate crime data and encourage civil society to submit hate incidents

 Our reporting provides an overview of hate crimes and incidents, and of responses by governments and civil society in the 57 OSCE participating States.
 Information provided by civil society is essential to our reporting, as it complements official data submitted by participating States.

-If you or your organization or group are considering submitting information for ODIHR’s hate crime reporting, please follow the guidance in the factsheet below when preparing your submission:
+If you or your organization are considering submitting hate incidents, please follow the guidance in the factsheet below when preparing your submission:

 Please note that each incident is analysed on a case-by-case basis.
 We often co-operate with those making submissions to confirm information on incidents and developments before it is posted.
 Once we receive civil society contributions, we analyse the incidents according to the OSCE’s definition of hate crime.
 You can find more information about this in our methodology.